andrewdavidmackenzie/libproc-rs/README.md

 at run-time (using our own `am_root()` function is handy) and avoid failing if *not* run as `root`.

 ### Using `act` to run GH Actions locally
-If you develop on macos but want to ensure code builds and tests pass on linux while making changes, you can use the [act](https://github.com/nektos/act) tool to run the Github Actions Workflows on the test matrix.
+If you develop on macOS but want to ensure code builds and tests pass on linux while making changes, you can use the [act](https://github.com/nektos/act) tool to run the GitHub Actions Workflows on the test matrix.

 Just install `act` (`brew install act` on macOS) (previously install docker if you don't have it already,